Add a Comment

 Finally, I want to show you something interesting.
 There was a really small but important word used in both of these two passages.
 It is the word "and."

 Look how it is used in James 1:21 and Acts 3:19.
 It locks together two clauses.
 This is referred to by linguists as a "coordinating conjunction."
-This conjuction means that we can't get to the solution if we don't do both of the things the scripture is telling us to do!
+This conjunction means that we can't get to the solution if we don't do both of the things the scripture is telling us to do!
 We can't pick and choose!
 You will be amazed how significant this little conjunction will become in our future studies.
 Where the Bible connects two things together in the plan of salvation, we must leave them connected.
 The Bible can't be altered!

 Now, let's talk about the fourth step.
 We have already seen this one too.
 Do you know what it was?
 Let's look at the other one of our earlier passages again.